haskell-lang/haskell-lang/static/tutorial/exception-safety.md

 of introducing delays or deadlocks.
 (See the section on `hClose` and flushing for more details.)

-Continuing with our ongoing example, let's look at how to write an allocation function that closes two files:
+Continuing with our ongoing example, let's look at how to write a cleanup function that closes two files:

 ```haskell
 close2Files (h1, h2) = closeFile h1 `finally` closeFile h2